raspiblitz/raspiblitz/README.md

 _Build your own Lightning & Bitcoin Fullnode on a RaspberryPi with a nice Display._

-`Version 1.8.0 with lnd 0.15.0 & c-lightning 0.11.2 and bitcoin 23.0.0`
+`Version 1.8.0 with lnd 0.15.0 & Core Lightning 0.11.2 and bitcoin 23.0.0`

 ![RaspiBlitz](pictures/raspiblitz.jpg)

-**The RaspiBlitz is a do-it-yourself Lightning Node (LND and/or c-lightning) running together with a Bitcoin-Fullnode on a RaspberryPi (1TB SSD) and a nice display for easy setup & monitoring.**
+**The RaspiBlitz is a do-it-yourself Lightning Node (LND and/or Core Lightning) running together with a Bitcoin-Fullnode on a RaspberryPi (1TB SSD) and a nice display for easy setup & monitoring.**

 RaspiBlitz is mainly targeted for learning how to run your own node decentralized from home - because: Not your Node, Not your Rules.
 Discover & develop the growing ecosystem of the Lightning Network by becoming a full part of it.